 L.CRJ-120: Introduction to Criminal Justice

 Introduction to Criminal Justice is designed to give students an academic and applied understanding of the criminal justice system.
 Students will be expected to conduct observations in law enforcement, courts, and corrections outside of class.
-The Catholic Bishops’ Statement is used extensively as a lens for looking at a variety of social factors, theoretical insights and research findings related to criminal justice.
-In addition, other current research publications on immigration, sentencing reform, incarceration rates, street drugs, and evidence-based smart approaches to crime will be explored.
+Current research publications on immigration, sentencing reform, incarceration rates, street drugs, and evidence-based smart approaches to crime will be explored.
 Students will also learn about the history and philosophy of criminal justice through class discussions, assigned readings, observations, field trips, and guest speakers.
 3 credits.
 Each semester.

 L.CRJ-224: Criminal Law